 But sponsoring a worker under the 482 visa is not automatic.
 Employers must meet requirements set by the Department of Home Affairs (DHA).

-Based on official sponsorship requirements, we’ve set below a clear, practical breakdown of what a company must do to sponsor a 482 visa holder in Australia.
+Based on legislative sponsorship requirements, we’ve outlined below a clear, practical breakdown of what a company must do to sponsor a 482 visa holder in Australia.

 Read More Related Article 👇